paul-stubley/Udacity/Capstone_Project/README.md

 After some optimisation of the fitting parameters, we are able to predict ratings slightly more personalised than simply predicting the average-restaurant rating.

+The issues of skewed and imbalanced training ratings are briefly discussed.

+We also create a reasonably generic recommender python class which can be used for any ratings dataset that is 'one-row-per-review' to carry out recommendations based on top-rated and collaborative filtering using FunkSVD.
+A minimal example of using this class is included in the `recommender.py` file's `main()` function.

 ## File structure

 ```